Jun 292024

 Sylvia Fein: Three Ladies. ca 1945.

 Painted in Ajijic in about 1945, the painting shows three ladies chasing idols (see image).
 The model for all three ladies was the daughter of one of Fein’s close friends in the village.
-Fein lost touch with the painting years ago, but has always wondered what became of it.
+Fein lost touch with the painting years ago, but always wondered what became of it.

 It is probable that the painting was included in her first solo show in 1946, at Perls Galleries in New York, and it may have been sold at that time.